Gwee Li Sui: Works

-Controversies
+Public life

-In 2009, during the AWARE Saga, Gwee wrote an influential Facebook note to advise fellow Christians against supporting covert action.
-The AWARE saga was an event in Singapore's feminist, human rights, and LGBT history that involved the leadership of Association of Women for Action and Research.
-In his note, Gwee objected to imposing religious beliefs on a secular organisation and warned against the implications on Christian witness.
+Since leaving academia, Gwee has been one of few outspoken literary voices on a range of subject matters in Singapore.
+In 2009, during the AWARE Saga, on Facebook he called on fellow Christians not to support covert action.
+The AWARE saga was an event in Singapore's feminist, human rights, and LGBT history that involved the leadership of the Association of Women for Action and Research.
+Gwee objected to the imposing of any group's religious beliefs on a secular organisation and warned against its implications on Christian witness.

-In 2014, the National Library Board controversially announced that it was pulping three children's books following a user's complaint that they had LGBT themes that undermined family values.
-Gwee, with fellow writers Adrian Tan, Prem Anand, and Felix Cheong, cancelled their library event on humour.
-He further declined to give his keynote speech at a National Schools Literature Festival that weekend.
-Two books were eventually moved to the adults' section.
+In 2014, when the National Library Board announced the pulping of three children's books following a user's complaint of their LGBT themes, Gwee – with fellow writers Adrian Tan, Prem Anand, and Felix Cheong – cancelled their library event on writing humour.
+Gwee also called off his keynote speech at a National Schools Literature Festival that weekend.
+Two of the affected books were eventually moved to the adults' section.

-In 2014, when Gwee was among the Singapore Literature Prize's English poetry judges, poet Grace Chia, whose collection Cordelia was shortlisted, accused the prize of sexism.
-Gwee responded by saying, "All entries have an equal chance of consideration for winning, and we discussed it based on that point alone, and on the strengths of the collections."
-The other poetry judges were prominent female poet Leong Liew Geok and poet Boey Kim Cheng.
-Gwee, in fact, wrote the preface to Cordelia.
+Also in 2014, Gwee was among the Singapore Literature Prize's English poetry judges when poet Grace Chia accused the prize of sexism after her collection Cordelia did not win.
+Gwee said "All entries have an equal chance of consideration for winning, and we discussed it based on that point alone, and on the strengths of the collections."
+The other judges were poets Leong Liew Geok and Boey Kim Cheng.
+Gwee wrote the preface to Cordelia.

-In 2016, Gwee wrote an editorial in The New York Times on the growth of Singlish through the years.
-It was responded to in a statement by the Press Secretary of the Prime Minister of Singapore and sparked a national debate.
+In 2016 Gwee wrote an editorial in The New York Times on the growth of Singlish through the decades.
+The Press Secretary of the Prime Minister of Singapore responded to it with a statement that sparked a month-long national debate.
+The statement said that Gwee had "[made] light of the government’s efforts to promote the mastery of standard English by Singaporeans".

+In 2020, days before the COVID-19 pandemic was declared, Irish singer Ronan Keating made a misleading social media post about ships not docking in Singapore due to the coronavirus.
+Gwee's comment "You say it best when you say nothing at all" – referencing words from Keating's hit song – went viral.
+The post was swiftly taken down.

+In 2024, Gwee was among those disapproving of the installation of two colonial statues at Singapore's historic Fort Canning Hill.
+The statues were of East India Company official Sir Stamford Raffles and botanist Nathaniel Wallich.
+Gwee said there was "a serious failure to reframe – or at least re-evaluate – received history 200 years later and a related insensitivity to both local history and global feelings about colonialism" and that "Neutral history is lazy history.
+Colonialism is not neutral."